mhsnook/sunlo-tanstack/README.md

 of this writing.)

 - dump the db: `supabase db dump --data-only > supabase/seed.sql`
-- then run this locally and delete the users and profiles through the admin
+- then run the db locally and delete the users and profiles through the admin
 - Then when the local database is ready to be seed-ified, use the local data dump listed above

 ### FAQ